Published July 2024. Last updated June 2025.

 Very few systematic reviews addressing mental health as an outcome were found after mapping of existing systematic reviews was completed.
 The Dietary Guidelines Expert Committee considered this an important gap and requested exploration of primary studies to better understand the evidence.

 Although there are many potential mental health outcomes that could be measured, the Expert Committee chose to focus on anxiety and depression.
-This is consistent with these conditions being identified as the highest priority during the prioritisation process, as they account for the highest burden of mental illness in Australia.
+This is consistent with these conditions being identified as the highest priority for evidence review during the prioritisation process, as they account for the highest burden of mental illness in Australia.

 Evidence reviewers will first explore whether there is enough reliable evidence available to address the research question via a scoping review.
 If so, they may be asked to conduct a systematic review of the evidence.